Geometric Graph Manifolds with non-negative scalar curvature: Geometric graph 3-manifolds with nonnegative curvature

 \section{Geometric graph 3-manifolds with nonnegative curvature}

 In this section we classify 3-dimensional \ggms with nonnegative scalar curvature, giving an explicit construction of all of them.
 As a consequence, we show that, for each lens space, the number of connected components of the moduli space of such metrics is infinite, while for each prism manifold, the moduli space is connected.
+Recall that we assume that $M^3$ itself is not a single twisted cylinder.
+Furthermore, none of the twisted cylinders are flat, hence their generating surfaces are discs and $M^3$ is the union of one or two twisted cylinders according to the dichotomy in \cref{twopos}.

-Let $M^3$ be a compact nonflat \ggm with nonnegative scalar curvature.
-We first observe $M^3$ is orientable.
-Indeed, by \tref{nonneg}, $M^3=\Sph^3/\Pi$ and if an element $g\in\Pi$ acts orientation reversing, the Lefschetz fixed point theorem implies that $g$ has a fixed point.
-Thus every cylinder $C=(D\times \R)/G$ is orientable as well, i.e. $G$ acts orientation preserving.
+Let $M^3$ be such a compact \ggm with nonnegative scalar curvature.
+We first observe that $M^3$ is orientable.
+Indeed, by \tref{nonneg}, $M^3=\Sph^3/\Pi$ for some finite group $\Pi$ acting freely.
+Moreover, if an element $g\in\Pi$ reverses orientation, the Lefschetz fixed point theorem implies that $g$ has a fixed point.
+Thus every cylinder $C=(D\times \R)/G$ is orientable as well, i.e. the action of $G$ preserves orientation.